fabiocionini/PHPtest/README.md

 # PHPtest Example

 ## Description
-This application is a RESTful HTTP API based on example files provided.
+This application is a RESTful HTTP API based on example files (provided in /original directory).
 The original files set up a basic HTTP GET service to retrieve "address" records from a CSV file.
 This application achieves the same functionality but it has been designed and developed as a full MVC, RESTful HTTP API.

 Added features are:

 - Model-View-Controller class structure
 - Namespaces
 - PSR-0 class autoloading